Lockyz-Media/Tempus-Bot/CONTRIBUTING.md

 - Only Robin Painter can merge changes.
 Please message them if your changes are high priority.
 - All unfinished features can be found in the Projects tab.
 - Only 1 pull request per "feature"
+- Be sure to make a post in the "Robins Bot Reports" Forum Channel on the Tempus Discord